Interest rate: Real versus nominal

+Other rates

+The term "interest rate" is also often used as shorthand for a number of specific rates, most commonly the overnight rate, bank rate, or other interest rate set by a central bank.
+In this regard, the United States Federal Reserve's Federal Funds Rate is often simply known as the "interest rate" or "rate", due to its global macroeconomic and financial significance.
+In United Kingdom contexts, Official Bank Rate of the Bank of England is also known as "the interest rate".
+"Interest rate" is also sometimes used synonymously with base rate, discount rate, coupon rate, repo rate, prime rate, yield to maturity, internal rate of return, spot rate, forward rate, and benchmark rates such as Libor and SONIA.

 Base rate usually refers to the annualized effective interest rate offered on overnight deposits by the central bank or other monetary authority.

 The annual percentage rate (APR) may refer either to a nominal APR or an effective APR (EAPR).
 The difference between the two is that the EAPR accounts for fees and compounding, while the nominal APR does not.

-The annual equivalent rate (AER), also called the effective annual rate, is used to help consumers compare products with different compounding frequencies on a common basis, but does not account for fees.
+The annual equivalent rate (AER), also called the effective annual rate, factors into account compounding frequencies of products, but does not account for fees.

-A discount rate is applied to calculate present value.
+Discount rate can both refer to the discount window of central banks and more generally as the annual rate used to discount future values into present value.

 For an interest-bearing security, coupon rate is the ratio of the annual coupon amount (the coupon paid per year) per unit of par value, whereas current yield is the ratio of the annual coupon divided by its current market price.

 Yield to maturity is a bond's expected internal rate of return, assuming it will be held to maturity, that is, the discount rate which equates all remaining cash flows to the investor (all remaining coupons and repayment of the par value at maturity) with the current market price.

-Based on the banking business, there are deposit interest rate and loan interest rate.

 Based on the relationship between supply and demand of market interest rate, there are fixed interest rate and floating interest rate.